How to become a critical care technologist

 If you have at least a lower second class degree in a less relevant subject you could apply to the STP after taking a more relevant postgraduate qualification.

 All STP applicants are expected to have had some experience of:

 - paid or voluntary work in a relevant environment

 Check with universities offering the STP, to see what sort of experience is preferred.

 - a degree in a relevant subject for postgraduate study

 Competition for places on the Scientist Training Programme is high, so it helps if you have relevant experience.
-Try and do some voluntary work in a hospital, and get experience of patient contact, as this role involves communicating with patients.
+Voluntary work that includes patient contact could be useful, as this role can involve communicating with patients.

 You'll be employed by an NHS organisation and paid a salary while you train.